 This notebook comes with an AX201NGW wireless network card, which supports up to 2×2 MIMO 160MHz connections under Wi-Fi 6, and the maximum speed is 2.4Gbps.

-I want a gf75 thin MSI motherboard.
-Can I get it, and how much will it cost?
+I want an MSI GF75 thin motherboard.
+Can I get it?
+How much will it cost?